 Coffee culture is a big part of Swiss city life and you don’t have to look far to find a coffee shop, coffee house, tea room or café – Zurich has them all.
-However they can vary in function, with some, such as the historic Odeon, good for a breakfast gipfeli (the Swiss German word for croissant), others like Sprungli or Kafi Dihei are best for a milchkafi (milky coffee) and cake whilst palces like Grande are great for posing with a laptop or Café des Amis perfect for a hip Sunday brunch.
-If you are looking for somewhere for a quick lunch or prefer to linger all afternoon reading a book, we run you through a selection of Zurich’s best cafés.
+However, they can vary in function, with some proving good for a breakfast gipfeli (the Swiss-German word for croissant) and others like Sprungli or Kafi Dihei serving excellent milchkafi (milky coffee) and cake.

 It can't get much more historic than this legendary bar, which opened its doors in 1911.
 Somerset Maugham wrote here, Lenin thought about a revolution and Einstein contemplated relativity.
 Dadaism was born inside these walls, it was the first place to serve 'Cüpli' (champagne by the glass) and it has been a meeting point for Zurich's gay community for decades.
 Everybody is welcome and though it might look a bit posh from the outside, you can never be too quirky to fit in here.

 Opened at the height of the wave of openings of the now so typical Zurich cafés with mismatched furniture, retro elements and that slight amateur feel, Kafi für Dich is of course not just a café.
 It offers free concerts twice a month, some wall space for local artists and a corner where you can let your offspring play all afternoon.
 Maybe not the most exciting café in town, but definitely a good option if you have small kids and want to meet your friends on a rainy afternoon.
 And as soon as the sun comes out you can just cross the road and let the kids run free at Bäckeranlage.